USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 # MOVES Database Glossary

 Below is a list of the column names used in the MOVES default database followed by brief definitions.
-Also see the [MOVES Database Tables](MOVESDatabaseTables.md) document for schema descriptions for each table in the MOVES default database
+Also see the [MOVES Database Tables](MOVESDatabaseTables.md) document for schema descriptions for each table in the MOVES default database.

+**adjustmentCap**     The maximum limit to how much the fleet averaging algorithm can increase emission rates from internal combustion engines

 **ageCategory**    A source age classification